1.1 Installation of R, RStudio and R Packages

 install.packages("r02pro")

-If you miss the right parenthesis, R will show a plus on the next line (as shown in Figure 1.12), waiting for more input to complete the command.
+If you miss the right parenthesis, R will return a plus in the next line (as shown in Figure 1.15), waiting for more input to complete the command.
 If this happens, you can either enter the right parenthesis, or press ESC to escape this command.
 When you see a blinking cursor after the > symbol, you can write new codes again.

 Miss the right parenthesis

-Figure 1.12: Miss the right parenthesis
+Figure 1.15: Miss the right parenthesis

 After a package is installed, you still need to load it into R before using it.
 To load a package, you can use the library() function with the package name as its argument.
-Here, the quotation marks are not necessary.
+Here, quotation marks are not necessary.

 library(r02pro)